jenkins-x/jx-docs/content/en/docs/v3/about/benefits.md

 * We can use vanilla tools like [helm 3](https://helm.sh/), [helmfile](https://github.com/roboll/helmfile), [kustomize](https://kustomize.io/), [kpt](https://googlecontainertools.github.io/kpt/) to install, update or delete charts in any namespace without needing helm 2.x or tiller or custom code to manage `helm template`
   * We can avoid all the complexities of the `jx step helm apply` logic we used in Jenkins X 2.x
   * Instead we can replace this with vanilla [helmfile](https://github.com/roboll/helmfile) to allow optional templating of `values.yaml` files when using helm
-* The new [Getting Started approach](/docs/v3/getting-started/) is much simpler, easier to configure and customise and is cleanly integrated with tools like Terraform and works well with diffent cloud infrastructure
+* The new [Getting Started](/docs/v3/getting-started/) approach is much simpler, easier to configure and customise and is cleanly integrated with tools like Terraform and works well with diffent cloud infrastructure
   * The default install/upgrade pipelines check in all the generated kubernetes resources and custom resources as YAML so its easy to understand
+  * You can read more about the [git layout here](https://github.com/jenkins-x/jx-gitops/blob/master/docs/git_layout.md)
+    * The `config-root/cluster` folder contains all the global cluster level resources like `ClusterRole`, `Namespace` or Custom Resources
+    * The `config-root/namespaces/jx` folder contains all the namespaced resources in the `jx` namespace
+  * This makes it easy to use flexible apply logic in different boot `Jobs` with different RBAC (or a system admin could apply the cluster level resources for you by hand) - to make it easier to install Jenkins X on more locked down and restricted clusters
 * We use [Kubernetes External Secrets](https://github.com/godaddy/kubernetes-external-secrets) to provide a single way to manage secrets which supports the following back end systems:
   * Alibaba Cloud KMS Secret Manager
   * AWS Secrets Manager